guybedford/es-module-lexer/README.md

 The minimal build is a new entry point holding the v2-shaped API, with the following differences from v2:

+* `init` is a function returning a promise rather than a promise itself:
+  `await init` becomes `await init()`.
+Calls are idempotent and share one compilation.
 * `parse` returns `[imports, exports]` only; `facade` / `hasModuleSyntax` are dropped.
 * `at` is dropped from import records; read attributes via